 – stated in the publication of the British media.

-Spanish magazine writes about the food shortage in Peru Atalayar.
+Spanish magazine writes about the food shortage in Peru Watchtower.
 Currently, about 16,6 million people, or more than half of the population, do not have regular access to sufficient food, despite the fact that the World Bank classifies Peru as an upper middle income country.

 Well, the Belgian resource Politico Europe decided to tell readers about the anger of Ukrainian officials after the European Union decided to lift sanctions on Russian supplies of fertilizers and food.